Working with medicinal mushrooms shouldn’t be so confusing!

 George Vaughan is a botanist specializing in mycology and the founder of Mushroom Harvest (www.mushroomharvest.com), a supplier of high-quality medicinal mushroom products since 1996.
 He started off with mushrooms by hunting for wild ones as a kid.
 When he was 19, Christopher provided his first introduction to medicinal mushrooms through the first edition of his Medicinal Mushrooms book.
 He went on to study plants and fungi at university and earned an MS in Plant Biology.
 George then founded Mushroom Harvest and has been busy cultivating mushrooms for the last 20 years.

-Are you ready to become confident with using medicinal mushrooms for health and wellness?
+Are you ready to supercharge your life with everyday mushrooms for health and wellness?

 6-week curriculum with live classes and Q&A